 Humanism has different definitions depending on the values of a person or organization.
-The International Humanist and Ethical Union (IHEU), according to their mission statement, is the "sole world umbrella organization embracing Humanist, atheist, rationalist, secularist, skeptic, ethical cultural, free-thought and similar organizations worldwide."
-IHEU is a non-governmental organization (NGO) in consultation with the United Nations, has a Minimum Statement on Humanism which says, Humanism with a capital H "is not theistic, and does not accept supernatural views of reality."
-(7) This is an atheistic or non-theistic statement of humanism, as distinct from other uses of the term such as "Christian humanism" coined during the Renaissance and used to describe Erasmus (1467-1536) the famous Dutch theologian.
+The International Humanist and Ethical Union (IHEU), according to their mission statement, is the "sole world umbrella organization embracing humanist, atheist, rationalist, secularist, and skeptic, organizations worldwide."
+IHEU a non-governmental organization (NGO) in consultation with the United Nations has a Minimum Statement on Humanism which says, Humanism with a capital H "is not theistic, and does not accept supernatural views of reality."
+This is an atheistic or non-theistic statement of humanism, as distinct from other uses of the term such as "Christian humanism" coined during the Renaissance and used to describe Erasmus (1467-1536) the famous Dutch theologian.

 III.
-Science & Religion
+Science

 In the introduction to Sigmund Freud's The Future of an Illusion, Professor Peter Gay of Yale wrote, "In the manner of the eighteenth-century philosophies, he argued that science and religion are mortal enemies and that every attempt at bridging the gap between them is bound to be futile."
-(8) Contrary to this position Stephen Jay Gould said science and religion each have their own realms, separate from the other.
-Science does not take a position on the ultimate meaning of life and religion does not do science (the latter as we know is a matter of vigorous dispute).
+Contrary to this position Stephen Jay Gould said science and religion each have their own realms, separate from the other.
+Science does not take a position on the ultimate meaning of life and religion does not do science.
 Polls taken on the metaphysical beliefs of scientists divide roughly as follows; 40% define themselves as theists, 40% as atheists and 20% take no position.
 Non-scientific followers of religions or beliefs vary widely some accepting science as confirming their beliefs and others as a threat to their beliefs.

 The view of science by members of a religion or belief varies from country to country and individual to individual.
 According to Niall Ferguson, a recent Gallup Millennium Survey of religious attitudes reports that in the Netherlands, Britain, Germany, Sweden and Denmark, less than 10 percent of the population now attend church at least once a month.
 Only in Catholic Italy and Ireland does more than a third of the population go to church on a monthly basis.
 Meanwhile, 64 percent of Czechs regard God as not mattering at all, a higher rate than even in Sweden.
 In the United States, by comparison, 82 percent of respondents said God was 'very important' and almost 50 percent attend a religious service weekly.
-(9) "Europeans when asked if they believe in God will often say, 'well, it depends on what you mean by God.'
+"Europeans when asked if they believe in God will often say, 'well, it depends on what you mean by God.'
 Most Americans unequivocally answer 'yes' to the question."
 The cultures of countries in the Middle East, Asia, Africa, South America and other regions of the world, not included in this survey, have equally strong influence on how people view science and religion.

-Science in the twenty-first century is making discoveries such as mapping the human genome and stem cell research that are challenging traditional religions.
+Science in the twenty-first century is making rapid discoveries.
+Mapping the human genome and stem cell research are challenging traditional religions.
 In 2003, The Harvard Divinity School Ingersoll Lectures, a series on immortality, held every year since 1896, debated "The Desire for Eternal Life: Scientific Versus Religious Visions."
 The debate was on the moral and ethical value of greatly extending life, something dramatically possible by science in the near future, vs. the mortality argument that life is extended only by God in another realm after death.
-(10)